“Her playing has abundant

 – Classical Source

+Belgian clarinettist Annelien Van Wauwe highlights the clarinet as a solo instrument on the international stage.
 A former BBC Radio 3 New Generation Artist, Annelien has won numerous international competitions.
 Her joint Second Prize award at the ARD International Music Competition in Munich in 2012 was a decisive step towards international recognition.
-In 2018, she won a Borletti-Buitoni Trust Award.
-Annelien Van Wauwe was awarded an Opus Klassik as Best Young Artist 2020 for her Pentatone album ‘Belle Epoque’.
+She won a Borletti-Buitoni Trust Award in 2018 and an Opus Klassik Award in 2020 with her debut album ‘Belle époque’ (Pentatone).